Pangu: In Bouyei culture

 According to Bouyei mythology, after Pangu became an expert in rice farming after creating the world, he married the daughter of the Dragon King, and their union gave rise to the Buyei people.
+This is celebrated by the Bouyei people on June 6, as a holiday.

 The daughter of the Dragon King and Pangu had a son named Xinheng (新横).
 When Xinheng disrespected his mother, she returned to heaven and never came down, despite the repeated pleas of her husband and son.
 Pangu was forced to remarry and eventually died on the sixth day of the sixth month of the lunar calendar.

 Xinheng's stepmother treated him badly and almost killed him.
 When Xinheng threatened to destroy her rice harvest, she realized her mistake.
 She made peace with him and they went on to pay their respects to Pangu annually on the sixth day of the sixth month of the lunar calendar.
 This day became an important traditional Buyei holiday for ancestral worship.

 This legend of creation is one of the main characteristics that distinguishes the Buyei from the Zhuang.